-The annual allowance is a limit to the total amount of contributions that can be paid to defined contribution pension schemes and the total amount of benefits that you can build up in defined benefit pension scheme each year, for tax relief purposes.
-The annual allowance is currently capped at £40,000 although a lower limit of £4,000 may apply if you have already started accessing your pension.
+The annual allowance is a limit to the total amount of contributions that can be paid to defined contribution pension schemes and the total amount of benefits that you can build up in a defined benefit pension scheme each year, for tax relief purposes.
+The annual allowance is currently capped at £60,000 although a lower limit of £10,000 may apply.
 The annual allowance applies across all of the schemes you belong to, it's not a 'per scheme' limit and includes all of the contributions that you or your employer pay or anyone else who pays on your behalf.